Moto E (2nd generation): Official accessories

-To customize the phone, Motorola released the new Moto E in either black or white bezel.
-Motorola released replaceable color bands (yellow, turquoise, blue, raspberry, purple and red) in addition to larger "Grip Shell" cases.
+To customize the phone, Motorola released the new Moto E with either a black or white bezel.
+Motorola released replaceable color bands (yellow, turquoise, blue, raspberry, purple, and red) in addition to larger "Grip Shell" cases.

 Press release

 In February 2015, Motorola shipped promo boxes to various members of the press, to arrive on the 25th.
 Inside the box was a mock-press conference to announce the phone.
-The box contained a miniature stage, press pass, a Moto E and replaceable color band.
+The box contained a miniature stage, a press pass, a Moto E, and a replaceable color band.

-On 18 August 2015, Lenovo announced that it had begun manufacturing Motorola smartphones at a plant in Sriperumbudur near Chennai, India run by Singapore-based contract manufacturer Flextronics International Ltd. The first smartphone manufactured at the facility was the 4G variant of the Moto E (2nd generation).
+On 18 August 2015, Lenovo announced that it had begun manufacturing Motorola smartphones at a plant in Sriperumbudur, near Chennai, India, run by the Singapore-based contract manufacturer Flextronics International Ltd. The first smartphone manufactured at the facility was the 4G Moto E (2nd generation).

 Reception

-The Ars Technica reviewers praised the phone for being well-built, having a decent screen, near-stock Android, decent performance and excellent battery life.
+The Ars Technica reviewers praised the phone for being well-built, having a decent screen, near-stock Android, decent performance, and excellent battery life.
 They did not like the camera, the limited storage, lack of NFC for mobile payments and that the $119 model (3G only) didn't have some of the $149 model's best features.